-Configuration: This tab is a beta feature in FW v2.1.0.
+Configuration: This tab has been remodeled in FW v2.2.0.
 It contains a user interface to change sensor configuration.
+While in STANDBY mode, we can update the configuration settings in the WEB UI, but it will not take effect until we switch the sensor back to NORMAL mode